Ongoing Work Streams

 Financial Capacity of Multilateral development BankS

-Multilateral development banks - in particular, the World Bank and four major regional MDBs - are key players in turning “billions to trillions” and bringing the Sustainable Development Goals (SDGs) into reality.
-MDBs are critical to design best-practice projects, crowd in other investors, transfer knowledge and establish standards on quality and development impact.
+Multilateral development banks - the World Bank, the major regional MDBs and a dozen or so MDBs owned by countries of the global South - are key to bringing the Sustainable Development Goals (SDGs) into reality.
+MDBs design best-practice projects, crowd in other investors, transfer knowledge and establish standards on quality and development impact.

 The MDB financial model is extremely powerful way to leverage private resources for public policy goals.
 For example, with only US$20 billion in capital from shareholder countries from 1944 to 2020, the World Bank's main lending window has supplied about $750 billion in development financing (and counting), almost all of it coming from private investors buying World Bank bonds.

-To support implementation of a key recommendation of the G20 CAF report, I’m currently working with the Brazilian government as an external expert on their MDB reform agenda in their G20 presidency in 2024.
+To support implementation of a key recommendation of the G20 report, I’m currently working with the South African government as an external expert on their MDB reform agenda in their G20 presidency in 2025, and last year I did similar work with the Brazilian G20 presidency.
 My particular focus is on tracking progress in different CAF reforms and consider ways to make further progress going forward.

 I led another CAF-linked project investigating MDB callable capital in collaboration with Chris McHugh, Eamonn White and Bianca Getzel.
-The project is supported by the MDB Challenge Fund (with resources from the Rockefeller Foundation, Bill and Melinda Gates Foundation and Open Society Foundation) and channeled through the ODI think tank.
-We presented preliminary findings at a side event at the World Bank/IMF Annual Meetings in Marrakech, Morocco in October 2023, and our final report was presented at a public event at the sidelines of the World Bank/IMF Spring Meetings in April 2024.
+The project is supported by the MDB Challenge Fund (with resources from the Rockefeller Foundation, Bill and Melinda Gates Foundation and Open Society Foundation) and channeled through the ODI Global think tank.
+Our final report was presented at a public event at the sidelines of the World Bank/IMF Spring Meetings in April 2024.
 See here for more project information.
 Socialization of project findings and engaging with stakeholders on policy reforms continues.

-With the support of the Bill and Melinda Gates Foundation and ODI think tank, I initiated a research project between Dr. Steven Ongena and Thea Kolasa of the University of Zurich Department of Banking and Finance and myself at ETH Center for Development and Cooperation on the access of MDBs to bond markets.
-Final papers are due in summer of 2024.
+With the support of the Bill and Melinda Gates Foundation and ODI Global, I initiated a research project between Dr. Steven Ongena and Thea Kolasa of the University of Zurich Department of Banking and Finance and myself at ETH Center for Development and Cooperation on the access of MDBs to bond markets.
+Working paper versions of the research can be found here and here.

 Earlier research in this area includes two articles (from 2015 and 2018) for the G24 on the methodologies used by credit rating agencies to evaluate MDBs, as well as an academic article on the same topic; six proposals to strengthen MDB financial capacity; how MDBs could expand financing in response to the Covid-19 crisis; and the potential to include new shareholders to strengthen MDB capital base, a co-authored article with G20 panel colleagues on the CAF report recommendations and a second on MDB callable capital, among other work.